 For screenshots of website analytics and app downloads, please scroll down.

 Inspired by poet and performance artist John Giorno, Dial-a-Poem, a free mobile app developed by Crossed Lines, provides access to 63 contemporary poems by award-winning writers from Africa, America, Asia and Europe, as well as the winning entries of a national poetry competition.
 Featuring recordings of the authors and translators reading their works aloud, the app invites users to reflect on the relationship between poetry and calling.

-To 31 December 2020, the app was been downloaded over 400 times, with over 7032 visits to the Dial-a-Poem homepage and related webpages.
+Between 5 June and 31 December 2020, the app was downloaded over 400 times, with over 7032 visits to the Dial-a-Poem homepage and related webpages.
 Testimonials from the featured poets can be found here.

 The Telepoetics symposium took place online from 27 May – 5 June 2020.
 This creative-critical event featured contributions from 23 writers, archivists, activists, curators and academics, who came together to explore how the telephone operates across literary, critical, personal, and political domains.